 How To Watch The Kentucky Derby

 After all that prep, be sure you tune in to see the actual race.
-The Kentucky Derby airs on May 6th.
-Post time is 6:31 p.m.
-Eastern time, and the race itself starts at 6:46 p.m.
+The 2018 Kentucky Derby airs on May 5th.
+Post time is 6:50 p.m.
+Eastern time.
 Don’t dally—the Derby is called “the most exciting two minutes in sports” for a reason.
-If you tune in at 6:49, you’ll probably be too late.
+If you tune in at 6:55, you’ll probably be too late.

 The Derby airs on both NBC and the NBC Sports Network.
-You can watch the Kentucky Derby online through NBC Sports Live, but only if you have cable, or through TwinSpires TV if you’re wagering on the races online.
+You can watch the Kentucky Derby online through NBC Sports Live, or through the NBC Sports App, but only if you have cable.
+You can also watch through TwinSpires TV if you’re wagering on the races online.

 NBC and NBC Sports Network will have coverage of the Kentucky Derby throughout the day, and in fact there are thirteen other horse races at Churchill Downs on Saturday.
 But if you’re feeling nostalgic, it can also be interesting to watch videos of races past—like Secretariat winning the Triple Crown in 1973 or American Pharoah’s win in 2015.
 The Wall Street Journal even produced a video comparing Secretariat and American Pharoah’s Belmont Stakes wins side-by-side.